the-collab-lab/website-og/README.md

 ## Scripts to run the project

 ```
-npm run dev # starts the dev server in por 8080
+npm run dev # starts the dev server on port 8080
 npm run build # builds the site and outputs it in the /_site/ folder
 ```